 Transferable skills are some of the most important things you can highlight on your résumé.
 When I teach workshops, I often find people have not heard this term before.

 Transferable skills are simply skills you gain through previous jobs, hobbies, and volunteer or life experiences.
-These are skills that are not specific to any one job; they can be used in a variety of settings.
+These are skills that are not specific to any one job or industry; they can be used in a variety of settings and career fields.